Chocolate Ganache Drip Recipe

 • I prefer using Ghirardelli milk chocolate chips, but any milk chocolate chip (or finely chopped milk chocolate bar) will work.

-• If you want to use dark chocolate add an additional Tablespoon of heavy cream to give the ganache the right consistency.
+• If you want to use dark chocolate, add a Tablespoon of heavy cream to give the ganache the right consistency.

 • Candy melts cannot be swapped for the chocolate in this recipe!
 They are not interchangeable.

 • Be sure you use heavy cream or heavy whipping cream!
-You need the high fat content to create the right consistency in this recipe.
-Milk cannot be used in place of the cream.
+You need the high-fat content to create the right consistency in this recipe.

 • To make colorful drips on a cake, use my white chocolate ganache drip recipe.